Approved Rezoning in Bay Ridge, Brooklyn

 In our practice, we dedicate significant effort to collaborating with municipal agencies and elected officials, carefully addressing their specific concerns and community needs.
 We are very pleased with the outcome of this application and the consensus reached between our client, our team, and the city regarding the Ovington Avenue upzoning.

 This successful effort highlights New York City’s proactive approach to addressing the housing shortage.
 City agencies are increasingly collaborating with developers to promote necessary development, especially for projects that incorporate affordable housing provisions.
-This supportive climate was instrumental in the approval of our rezoning application following a rigorous and extensive review process.
+This supportive climate was instrumental in the approval of our rezoning application, following a rigorous, extensive review process.
+This rezoning was completed in under the City of Yes for Housing Opportunity regulations.
+We have another post if you would like to read more about our experience with the City of Yes for Housing Opportunity.

 What Was Gained By the Rezoning

-The original zoning restricted this property to the development of a one or two family home.
-By upzoning the property from an R3X to an R6A we drastically increased the development potential of the site.
-The building we designed for this development would hold forty apartments with a mix of studios, one, and two bedroom apartments.
+The original zoning restricted this property to the development of a one or two-family home.
+By upzoning the property from R3X to R6A, we drastically increased the site’s development potential.
+The building we designed for this development will hold forty apartments, with a mix of studios, one-, and two-bedroom units.
 The building will be over thirty thousand square feet and eight stories tall.
-Of the forty apartments thirty of them will be free market and ten will be rent restricted affordable units.
+Of the forty apartments, thirty will be free-market units, and ten will be rent-restricted affordable units.

-The City will typically use proposed rezonings as an opportunity to create affordable housing.
-The most common option is to provide 25% of the building as affordable units which is what we propose at this property.
-The remaining 75% are free market with rents set at the discretion of the owner.
+The City typically uses proposed rezonings to create affordable housing.
+The most common option is to set aside 25% of the building as affordable units, which is what we are doing at this property.
+The remaining 75% are free-market, with rents set at the owner’s discretion.

 Rendering of the proposed building design for our Approved Rezoning on Ovington Ave in Brooklyn, NYC